Reviews You Can Rely On

 Water Quality

 Are you scared of contracting beaver fever?
 Have no fear; the Squeeze will keep you clear.
 This tiny filtration system is loaded with a certified 0.1-micron absolute filtration system that can eliminate bacteria, E. coli, protozoa, and cysts from your drinking water.
-When used properly, the Squeeze should be sufficient in water sources all around North America.
+When used properly, the Squeeze should be sufficient in water sources throughout North America.

 sawyer squeeze - eddy filters water riverside before we head up the snowfield to...